fastats/fastats/README.md

 When we write C-extensions to high-level languages, we are usually trying to speed up a certain algorithm which is taking too long.
 This works well for specialised libraries, however in this world of `big` data, the next step is usually `now I want to apply that function to this array of 10 million items`.
 This is where the C-extension / native library technique falls down.

 C-extensions to high-level languages are necessarily limited by the defined API - ie, you can write a C function to take 3 floats, or 3 arrays of floats, but it's very difficult to deal with arbitrary inputs.

+``fastats`` allows you to pass functions as arguments into ``numba``, and therefore abstract away the specific looping or concurrency constructs, resulting in faster, cleaner development time, as well as faster execution time.

 #### Requirements